 6. General Data Protection Regulation (GDPR)

-The data controller of the Biomass Suppliers List (BSL) is the Department for Business, Energy & Industrial Strategy (BEIS).
-You can contact the BEIS Data Protection Officer (DPO) at: BEIS DPO, BEIS, 1 Victoria Street, London SW1H 0ET.
+The data controller of the Biomass Suppliers List (BSL) is the Department for Energy Security and Net Zero (DESNZ).
+You can contact the DESNZ Data Protection Officer (DPO) at: DESNZ DPO, DESNZ, 1 Victoria Street, London SW1H 0ET.
 Email: email@example.com .
-The BSL is administered by Woodsure on behalf of BEIS.
+The BSL is administered by Woodsure on behalf of DESNZ.
 You can contact the Woodsure DPO at: Severn House, Unit 5 Newtown Trading Estate, Green Lane, Tewkesbury.
 GL20 8HD

 The data you provide will not be transferred outside the European Union, but data published on the BSL may be accessed outside the European Union if it is published on the BSL website.
 Where information is obtained as part of our public task activities it will be retained for:

 • as long as it is required under the Renewable Energy Directive (2009/28/EC) , or after the expiry or termination of the RHI scheme whichever is the later, unless a complaint has been made in which case we will retain the information for a further 2 years following the resolution of the complaint or where we have advised that there is no further action we can take; or